Recipes we like.

 This was part of a summer journey putting fruit in soups, salads, and tray bakes.
 The best thing about it is you just blend the ingredients together and its done !

-Time is money !
-I do the research to save both.
-You just need take a minute and click through to the latest fabulous recipe book.
-It’ll be gone in a flash !
+FLASH SALE cookbook alert !
+Time is money, so I do the research to save you both.
+Take a minute, and see the latest update.
+It’ll be gone in a flash lol.

 Such a simple, historical food idea, but how hard can it be to make the perfect tomato paste then put it together with the perfect bread !
 Here’s what you need to know …